Chushihyun/MT-DETR/README.md

 # MT-DETR

-This project is the code of WACV 2023 paper: MT-DETR: Robust End-to-end Multimodal Detection with Confidence Fusion.
-The code is based on mmdetection and cbnetv2.
+This project is the code of WACV 2023 paper: [MT-DETR: Robust End-to-end Multimodal Detection with Confidence Fusion](https://openaccess.thecvf.com/content/WACV2023/papers/Chu_MT-DETR_Robust_End-to-End_Multimodal_Detection_With_Confidence_Fusion_WACV_2023_paper.pdf), you can find more visualized result and details in [supplementary material](https://openaccess.thecvf.com/content/WACV2023/supplemental/Chu_MT-DETR_Robust_End-to-End_WACV_2023_supplemental.pdf)

+## Getting Started
+The repository is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [cbnetv2](https://github.com/VDIGPKU/CBNetV2).

 To run the code: